tamersp25/docs/docs/apis/job-quickstart.md

 ## Retrieve Job Output

-Once a job has finished, you can request the output of a task, such as a transcript, translation, or object detection results.
+Once a job's status is `complete`, you can request the output of a task, such as a transcript, translation, or object detection results.

 Use the TDO `id`, along with the appropriate engine `id`, to query the item of interest.